elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is the semi-colon byte, move the rider (compiler rules); repeat.`

-`If the rider's token is not the period byte, abort with "_I'm thinking period, but you've got '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not the period byte, abort with "I'm thinking period, but you've got '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`